PINTO0309/whisper-onnx-tensorrt/README.md

     ```
 - command

     The onnx file is automatically downloaded when the sample is run.
 Note that `Decoder` is run in CUDA, not TensorRT, because the shape of all input tensors must be undefined.
+When running the TensorRT version, there is a 5 to 10 minute wait for the compilation process from ONNX to the TensorRT Engine during the first inference.
     ```bash
     python whisper/transcribe.py xxxx.mp4 --model small --beam_size 3
     ```